Alberta is no exception to the global heat trend! This means installing, and enjoying, central air conditioning at home has never been more rewarding.

 Air conditioning is a term used to describe the regulation of temperature, humidity, purity, and air motion in an enclosed space.

 In a typical air conditioner, the refrigerant in liquid form is passed through a set of evaporator coils that work to absorb heat from the air in your home.
 As the air cools, a fan blows the cold air into ducts that distribute it back into your home.

 As the refrigerant is heated and turned into vapour, it travels through the coil into a condenser located outside your home.
 The outside air absorbs the heat from the refrigerant, lowering its temperature and returning it to a liquid to travel back indoors.

 The process continues until the temperature in your home reaches your desired level and it shuts off.

 1. Proper Maintenance

 Air conditioners aren’t particularly high maintenance, but ensuring they have regular tune-ups can help them last longer.
 Getting a professional to inspect, clean, and tune-up your air conditioner will notify you of any issues as they arise.

-Clean the Ducts
+3. Clean Your Ducts

-Check for Leaks
+5. Check for Leaks